georgebabarus/magento-filesystem-extension/docs/README.rst

 * Bb_Storage is the core module implementing most of business logic:

     * directories mapping
-    * adding custom media directories for new modules
+    * adding custom media directories for new modules (eg: you want to store some reports in Azure Blob storage, you can configure a new directory for this report)
     * use the media storage system of your choice for any given directory or subdirectory
     * image resize in-place without sync back to local filesystem the file (this require having the same configuration for main directory and destination of resized files)
-    * this module allows only new modules to use this features, none of Magento core functionality is touched
+    * :term:`OOB` this module can be used in custom modules, none of Magento core features are touched
     * allow new directory configuration for custom development

 Bb_StorageOverwrites